Summit-Sailors/dioxus-browser-extension-builder/README.md

 ## IMPORTANT

-`crate-type` setting for [Dioxus](https://dioxuslabs.com/) browser extension crates: When building Dioxus browser extensions using `wasm-pack`, each crate you define in your project needs a specific setting in it's `Cargo.toml` file.
+`crate-type` setting for [Dioxus](https://dioxuslabs.com/) browser extension crates: When building Dioxus browser extensions using `wasm-pack`, each crate you define in your project needs a specific setting in it's manifest file (`Cargo.toml`) file.
 This ensures proper compilation for both WebAssembly and Rust library usage.

 Specifically, you'll need to add the following to your `[lib]` section: